 10.1 All contracts with ECOTRICITY are for fixed price three years unless a term is expressly specified, this provides the customer with 3 Years of No Price Increases.
 This also allows ECOTRICITY to provide longer term purchase contracts to support new renewable energy generators which require 10 – 15 year power purchase agreements to finance.
 Under the Customer Specific Terms, the customer may terminate this Agreement by:

-(a) switching to another retailer.
+(b) switching to another retailer.
 You will need to arrange supply with that retailer and we will switch you according to industry protocols.
 This Agreement remains in force until the switch is completed.
 Termination fees however may apply if the termination is before the end of the ECOTRICITY contract.
-See Non Standard Fees for charges related to early termination;
+See Non-Standard Prices for charges related to early termination;

 10.3 Following termination we will provide a final invoice to your address (unless you notify us of a new forwarding address).